sedol1339/files/abstracts.md

 Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. (2016).
 Binarized Neural Networks: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1. arXiv, 1602.02830.
 Retrieved from https://arxiv.org/abs/1602.02830v3

+Duvenaud, D., Maclaurin, D., & Adams, R. (2016).
+Early Stopping as Nonparametric Variational Inference.
+Artificial Intelligence and Statistics.
+PMLR.
+Retrieved from https://proceedings.mlr.press/v51/duvenaud16.html

+    - We propose a Bayesian interpretation of SGD
+    - Unconverged SGD yields a sequence of distributions which are variational approximations to the true posterior
+    - This allows us to estimate a lower bound on the marginal likelihood of any model, even very large
+    - This can be used for hyperparameter selection and early stopping without a validation set
+    - The results are promising, but further refinements are likely to be necessary

 Freeman, C. D., & Bruna, J. (2016).
 Topology and Geometry of Half-Rectified Network Optimization. arXiv, 1611.01540.
 Retrieved from https://arxiv.org/abs/1611.01540v4

+    - We prove that single layer ReLU networks are asymptotically connected
+    - We show that level sets remain connected throughout all the learning phase, suggesting a near convex behavior, but they become exponentially more curvy as the energy level decays

 Friston, K. J., FitzGerald, T., Rigoli, F., Schwartenbeck, P., O'Doherty, J., & Pezzulo, G. (2016).
 Active inference and learning.
 Neurosci.
 Biobehav.
 Rev. Retrieved from https://www.semanticscholar.org/paper/Active-inference-and-learning-Friston-FitzGerald/3b3903f7914483e21576f9d098e611deef95ec45